Can God Restore My Relationship?

 If I tell God I’m angry, will he be mad at me?

-After my dearest friend passed away a few years ago, I sat at my dining room table ready to have a “discussion” with the Lord.
-Anger over losing my friend so suddenly welled up inside.
+After my dearest friend passed away a few years ago, I sat at my dining room table ready to have a discussion with the Lord.
+Anger over losing my friend welled up inside.

 I’d paced around the house for days, rehearsing my pain as I talked to myself about everything I didn’t understand.
 How could this happen?
 Why did our prayers for her healing go unanswered?
-How will her husband and son go on without her?
+How will her family and friends go on without her?

 By the time I decided to talk to God about it, I’d worked myself into a frenzy of raw emotion.
 But as I released it all to him, I sensed his presence wrapping me in a loving embrace.
-He didn’t get mad or zap me with a bolt of lightning.
-He understood like no one else could.
+God didn’t get mad; he understood like no one else could.

 “Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”
 Psalm 23:4